What is crypto regulation?

 Bank regulation

 As we now know, regulation is the setting of specific rules to govern the conduct of groups or institutions, which means that banking regulation is designed to check the behaviour of banks.
 Specifically, banking regulation is meant to increase transparency towards customers and clients, reduce risk, prevent fraud or nefarious activities, and increase social responsibility.
-The European Banking Authority alone counts 28 regulatory topics to its scope, including accounting and auditing, credit risk, investment firms, payment services and electronic money, just to name a few.
+The European Banking Authority alone counts 28 regulatory topics within its scope, including accounting and auditing, credit risk, investment firms, payment services and electronic money, just to name a few.

 Since banks and fiat currencies have existed far longer than cryptocurrencies and digital asset exchanges, much more regulation is already in place.
 Still, the amount and strictness of regulation vary between countries.